fcontreras/smart-home-demo/README.md

 ## How to run this
 In order to run this, you need to:
 1. Update the settings.h file with a unique ID for your smart home (since this example uses the public mosquitto test server).
-2. Create an arduino-secrets file with the following content:
+2. Create an arduino-secrets.h file with the following content:
 ```
 //WiFi Consts
 #define wifi_ssid "YOUR WIFI SSID"